StevenBlack/vocab/million-dollar-words.md

 ### eonism
 A technical way of saying transvestism.
 A man who dresses in women's clothing and adopts feminine postures is exhibiting eonism.
-Pronounced EE-ON-ISM.

 ### ephemera